Hugo the Hippo: Production

 Hugo the Hippo was the first international release of a PannoniaFilm production; prior to this, they had also made Hungary's first animated feature, János Vitéz, in 1973.
 The film, produced over a two-year period, received funding from the Faberge company via its Brut Productions label.
 Its U.S. distributor, 20th Century-Fox, acquired Hugo along with two other Brut films starring Elliott Gould, Whiffs and I Will, I Will... for Now.

 Home media

 After an unsuccessful box-office run, Hugo was briefly released to the American home video market in the early 1980s by Magnetic Video Corporation.
 It was first released on DVD in Hungary and Italy.
-Reviewer Phil Hall suggested that Hugo the Hippo would never get a DVD release due to its psychedelic, weird, politically incorrect and violent content.
+Reviewer Phil Hall suggested that Hugo the Hippo would never get a DVD release due to being psychedelic, weird, politically incorrect and its violent content.
 However, Warner Home Video did eventually release the film on DVD through the Warner Archive Collection on June 23, 2015.